oheil/NormalizeQuantiles.jl/README.md

 > Remark: restart julia now. `addprocs()` must be called before `using NormalizeQuantiles;`.

-To use multiple cores on a single machine you can use `SharedArray{Float64}`:
+To use multiple cores on a single machine you can use the standard package `Distributed` and `SharedArrays`:

 ```julia
 using Distributed